Welcome to Try Joinads!

 The following articles briefly explain how to implement joinads for several standard types

-of computations including option values and F# asynchronous workflows.
+values and F# asynchronous workflows.

 Programming with option values

-shows the implementation of joinad computation builder for the option<'T> type.
-The sample
+shows the implementation of joinad computation builder for the option<'T>

 uses parallel composition and choice.